imanghafoori1/laravel-temp-tag/README.md

 - Storing each user preferences, can be done by attaching a 'settings' tag and the preferences as payload.

-- Storing users likes and dislikes on any model
+- Storing users likes and dislikes on any model.

 - Scheduling models to be published in the future.

+- Coupon code for specific products on specific periods.

 Then you put a temporary tag on them and check to see if the model has the tag.